afshinnasiri/wp-delay-feed/README.md

 #  Delay posts in WordPress rss feed
-you use this code in functions.php or another custom functions files:
+you can use this code in functions.php or another custom functions files:

 ```
 <?php